OpenLMLab/F-Eval/README.md

 **Step 3.
 Run the evaluation file in OpenCompass.**

-The main evaluation python files are in the `configs/eval_f_eval` folder in OpenCompass. `f_eval_api.py` is used to evaluate the reference-based subjective datasets which are evaluated by API models. `f_eval_other.py` is used to evaluate the other datasets.
+The main evaluation python files are in the `configs/eval_f_eval` folder in the forked [OpenCompass](https://github.com/yusun-nlp/opencompass). `f_eval_api.py` is used to evaluate the reference-based subjective datasets which are evaluated by API models. `f_eval_other.py` is used to evaluate the other datasets.

 You can directly run the following commands to get the results of F-Eval.
-Detailed usage of evaluation on OpenCompass can be found in the [OpenCompass](https://github.com/open-compass/opencompass) repo.
+Detailed usage of evaluation on OpenCompass can be found in the OpenCompass repo.

 ```shell
 python -u run.py configs/eval_f_eval/f_eval_api.py -s -r